kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

         Weight int
 }

-// Objective defines the performance targets of a LLM use case.
+// Objective captures the latency SLO of a LLM use case.
+// In MVP, meeting the SLO is on a best effort basis.
+// Future: Extend the API for different behaviors of meeting the SLO.
+// The gateway will perform best-effort load balancing, and work with other components (e.g., autoscaler) to meet the
+// objectives.
-// NOTE: Objectives are best effort type Objective struct {
+type Objective struct {
-        // Only one target can be set.
-        TPOT    []LatencyTarget
-        FairnessWeight int
-}

-type LatencyTarget struct {
-        Percentile float64       `json:"percentile,omitempty"`
-        Target       time.Duration `json:"target,omitempty"`
+        // The AverageLatencyPerOutputToken is calculated as the e2e request latency divided by output token
+        // length.
+Note that this is different from what is known as TPOT (time per output token) which only
+        // takes decode time into account.
+        // The P95 is calculated over a fixed time window defined at the operator level.
+        DesiredAveragePerOutputTokenLatencyAtP95OverMultipleRequests
+    *time.Duration
 }
 ```